Genez-io/genezio-landing-page/deployment-platform/content/posts/serverless_computing.md

 Going for type safe models, then, means fewer or no crashes when your app is running and when your app scales.
 It could also mean a quicker turnaround time when you need to ship your solution.
 All of these things are important for making sure you can focus on your business and not on urgent client calls.
 Relying on a type-safe serverless platform sounds like a move only a techie would prioritise, but, in fact, it’s a business and strategic decision.

-## How does Genezio help full-stack developers build serverless apps?
+## How does DeployApps help full-stack developers build serverless apps?

-Building serverless apps can be complex, but {{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} helps full-stack developers get started fast.
+Building serverless apps can be complex, but {{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} helps full-stack developers get started fast.
 The solution simplifies things with a single command line for building entire serverless applications.
-This cuts through the usual setup concerns, letting developers focus on writing code and running their apps quickly. {{< external-link link="https://github.com/Genez-io/genezio-documentation" >}}Genezio.Cloud{{< /external-link >}} takes it a step further by automating every stage, like creating serverless functions or testing and deploying.
+This cuts through the usual setup concerns, letting developers focus on writing code and running their apps quickly. {{< external-link link="https://github.com/Genez-io/genezio-documentation" >}}DeployApps.Cloud{{< /external-link >}} takes it a step further by automating every stage, like creating serverless functions or testing and deploying.
 Plus, the cloud solution eliminates the performance lag—“cold starts”—often experienced with serverless functions.

-Unlike some tools that force a specific approach, Genezio lets you write code your way while still giving you autoscaling and future-proofing.
+Unlike some tools that force a specific approach, DeployApps lets you write code your way while still giving you autoscaling and future-proofing.
 Head over to our website and {{< external-link link="https://app.genez.io/auth/signup" >}}sign up{{< /external-link >}} for a free account.
 It only takes a few clicks to get started building your serverless application.
 Good luck!

-**To learn more about type-safe serverless platforms for entrepreneurs and techies, visit Genezio.com.**
+**To learn more about type-safe serverless platforms for entrepreneurs and techies, visit DeployApps.com.**